Business — Accounting — Sport Management

 SPRT 101.
 Introduction to Sport Management.
 (3) An introduction to general management theory and principles with direct application to the Sport Management field.
 A case study approach will be used to integrate theory and practical application addressing the three primary segments — consumer, spectator, and participant.
 No prerequisite.

 SPRT 102.
 Sociology of North American Sport.
-(3) Deals with issues such as corporate sport, big time college sport, sexism, racism, drugs, and violence in sport.
+(3) Deals with issues such as corporate sport; big time college sport; and sexism, racism, drugs, and violence in sport.
 Examines how society is influenced by sport and how sport is influenced by society.
 No prerequisite.

 SPRT 231.
 Sport Marketing.
 (3) The principles and techniques of sports marketing.
 Major thrust of course will focus on the establishment of a corporate program and the growing use of sports marketing by business.
 Prerequisites: Sport Management 101 and 102 and Rhetoric 103.